ichikaway/nschecker/README.md

 ## Lookup with No dns cache
-The NS records will be retrieved from the DNS Root servers(Authority servers) and will not be affected by caching.
+The NS records are retrieved from the DNS Root servers(authority servers) and not affected by dns cache.

-MX records refer to the local DNS cache server.
+MX records refer to the local DNS cache server(full resolver).

 ## Usage